-- PROJECT READINESS COMPLETION OF MAJOR MILESTONES: Which of the following steps for the project have been completed? - Community Active Transportation Strategy/Neighborhood-Level Plan/Corridor Study - Environmental Documentation/Certification - Right-of-Way Acquisition - o Final Design - LINKAGES TO BICYCLE, PEDESTRIAN, AND TRANSIT NETWORKS: Provide a map that clearly illustrates the project's relationship to existing local and regional bicycle, pedestrian, and transit facilities.
-Specifically, note if the project closes any gaps in bicycle and pedestrian facilities. - EFFECTIVENESS AND COMPREHENSIVENESS OF PROPOSED PROJECT: Describe the specific traffic calming, pedestrian, and bicycle treatments being proposed and why they are particularly suited to address the needs of the project area. - COMPLEMENTARY PROGRAMS: Describe any programs that complement the proposed infrastructure improvements, including awareness, education efforts, increased enforcement, bicycle parking, etc. and who will be implementing them.
+- PROJECT READINESS COMPLETION OF MAJOR MILESTONES: Which of the following steps for the project have been completed? - o Community Active Transportation Strategy/Neighborhood-Level Plan/Corridor Study - o Environmental Documentation/Certification - o Right-of-Way Acquisition - o Final Design - LINKAGES TO BICYCLE, PEDESTRIAN, AND TRANSIT NETWORKS: Provide a map that clearly illustrates the project's relationship to existing local and regional bicycle, pedestrian, and transit facilities.
+Specifically, note if the project closes any gaps in bicycle and pedestrian facilities. - EFFECTIVENESS AND COMPREHENSIVENESS OF PROPOSED PROJECT: Describe the specific traffic calming, pedestrian, and bicycle treatments being proposed and why they are particularly suited to address the needs of the project area.
+Address how the traffic claming measures will benefit pedestrians and bicycles. - COMPLEMENTARY PROGRAMS: Describe any programs that complement the proposed infrastructure improvements, including awareness, education efforts, increased enforcement, bicycle parking, etc. and who will be implementing them.
 In order to achieve points, programs must be included in the scope of the project. - INNOVATION: Is this project an FHWA or State Experimentation Effort?
 Does this project propose any solutions that are new to the San Diego region?